Salami-Mary/Sunflower-code1/README.md

 - 👀 I’m interested in GeoAI,Spatial Data Science,NLP,Remote Sensing.
 - 🌱 I’m currently learning NN
 - 💞️ I’m looking to collaborate on any project on Geospatial AI
-- 📫 How to reach me @maryblesing0108@gmail network
+- 📫 How to reach me @maryblesing0108@gmai.com

 <!---
 Sunflower-code1/Sunflower-code1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.